Sebokolodi/PyQUfit/README.md

 # PyQUfit
-A program for fitting to astronomical Stokes Q and U using nested sampling algorithm (PyMultinest).
+A software program designed for fitting astronomical Stokes Q and U data using nested sampling algorithm (PyMultinest).